 Not far from the square is the modern building of Národní Technická Knihovna “NTK”, the National Library, also home to the Municipal Library of Prague 6.
 In this building, built between 2006 and 2009, and opened to the public on 9th September 2009, all the scientific and technical texts are now preserved there that used to be kept in the Klementinum library.
 The building was designed by different architects, such as Roman Brychta, and currently hosts about 1.5 million books.

-However, Dejvice is also one of the districts of the city that has more green spaces and parks and can thusdej5 claim to have good quality air and a certain tranquility due to the relative absence of noise pollution, at least in those areas that are further way from the center.
+However, Dejvice is also one of the districts of the city that has more green spaces and parks and can thus claim to have good quality air and a certain tranquility due to the relative absence of noise pollution, at least in those areas that are further way from the center.
 The city parks and the most important natural areas of the district are Stromovka and Divoká Šárka.
 The latter is a real nature reserve, which takes its name from a Czech mythology character, who according to legend, died by jumping off a cliff in this particular place.
 At Divoká Šárka there is also a public outdoor pool, which is crowded in the summer and where you can see hundreds of Prague people sunbathing.
 The paths and pleasant natural landscape make it an ideal place for long hikes on foot or by bicycle.
 From Bubeneč, instead, you can go to Stromovka park, an area that was fenced in 1226 by King Otakar II of Bohemia in order to turn it into his own hunting ground.
 In the sixteenth century an artificial pond was built in the park, which was then enriched with animals and plants.
 The park has been open to visitors since 1804 and Prague citizens, especially on Sundays, love walking along its pathways.

 Another green zone of particular interest is Hanspaulka: a beautiful area of small villas also built in the nineteen-twenties, on a land that was once used for wine growing.
 There are many interesting monuments in the area, as for example, the Chapel of St. Michael the Archangel, the Chapel of the Holy Trinity and the Hanspaulka Castle, built in Baroque style in 1733, which gave its name to the whole area, and that used to be the site of many wine producing farms.